ent/ent/doc/website/blog/2021-11-10-announcing-entoas.md

 go get entgo.io/contrib/entoas
 ```

-Now follow the next two steps to enable it and to configure Ent to work with the `elk` extension:
+Now follow the next two steps to enable it and to configure Ent to work with the `entoas` extension:

 1\.
 Create a new Go file named `ent/entc.go` and paste the following content: